madmaw/airwallex/README.md

 And go to http://localhost:5173/

+You can also see it running here https://madmaw.github.io/airwallex/

 ## Events
 I decided to try to use RXJS observables, instead of callbacks, for this implementation.
 All events originating from a component are exposed via Observables.